The Definitive Guide To SEO In 2019

 And when I go to the actual page, I see that the content includes my question and a short answer:

 Just what Google’s voice search algorithm wants to see.

-In short, content and links will still be the foundation of SEO in 2018.
+In short, quality content and links will still be the foundation of SEO in 2019.

 And once you have a handle on that, it’s time to optimize your site for the new SEO trends that I outlined in this guide.

 Bonus chapter:Quick Tips for SEO in 2019

 Improve Your Site’s E-A-T